awsdocs/ec2-image-builder-user-guide/doc_source/create-components-cli.md

 AWSTOE component names and versions are embedded in the component's Amazon Resource Name \(ARN\), after the component prefix\.
 Each new version of a component has its own unique ARN\.
 The steps to create a new version are exactly the same as the steps to create a new component, as long as the semantic version is unique for that component name\.
 To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

-To ensure that you assign the next logical version, first get a list of the existing versions for the component that you want to change, using the imagebuilder list\-components, command in the AWS CLI, and filtering on the name\.
+To ensure that you assign the next logical version, first get a list of the existing versions for the component that you want to change with the list\-components command in the AWS CLI\.
+Filter on the name\.

-For this example, we are filtering on the name of the component that was created in the prior Linux examples\.
-To list the component that you created, use the value of the `name` parameter from the JSON file you used in the imagebuilder create\-component command\.
+In this example, you filter on the name of the component that you created in the prior Linux examples\.
+To list the component that you created, use the value of the `name` parameter from the JSON file that you used in the create\-component command\.

 ```
 aws imagebuilder list-components --filters name="name",values="update-linux-os"